 The external role is that of the Business Owner.
-Although this is sometimes omitted in descriptions of the Scrum methodology, but it is nonetheless an important one.
+Although this is sometimes omitted in descriptions of the Scrum framework, but it is nonetheless an important one.
 The Customer is the group or organization who is sponsoring the project and who will ultimately use it.
 The Business Owner represents the customer and is the source for application requirements.

 The main source of information about the project is the Product Backlog, which defines requirements the application must meet in order to be successful.
 Requirements are expressed as user stories of the format:

 “As a: <role> I want to: <function-description> So I can: <value-statement>”

 User stories (or just “stories”) are short statements identifying the type of person, the functionality they need to perform in their own terms, and the value they expect to achieve from it.
 These are intentionally expressed in very personal terms and are kept to what would fit on an index card.
 Keeping stories short is important because it ensures the requirements are fine-grained.

 Sagas, Epics, & User Stories

 It is often helpful to categorize stories as sagas, epics, and stories to reflect differences in their scope and lifespan.